Fagus sylvatica: Symbioses

-The European beech invests significantly in summer and autumn for the following spring.
-Conditions in summer, particularly good rainfall, determine the number of leaves included in the buds.
-In autumn, the tree builds the reserves that will sustain it into spring.
-Given good conditions, a bud can produce a shoot with ten or more leaves.
-The terminal bud emits a hormonal substance in the spring that halts the development of additional buds.
-This tendency, though very strong at the beginning of their existence, becomes weaker in older trees.

-It is only after the budding that root growth of the year begins.
-The first roots to appear are very thin (with a diameter of less than 0.5 mm).
-Later, after a wave of above ground growth, thicker roots grow in a steady fashion.

-Diseases and pathogens
+Diseases

+Beech tarcrust causes strip-canker and wood rot.

 Fagus sylvatica and other beeches are prone to false heartwood ('red heart') a condition where drought, nutrient deficient soil, branch breakage, pathogen infestation or other stressor induces formation of protection wood.
 False heartwood often manifests in the areas of the trunk associated with symplastless branches.
 As branch symplast dies, the trunk wood becomes depleted of nitrogen-containing molecules essential for life; this increases risk of catastrophic trunk failure.

 As the European beech exhibits deterministic leaf and shoot development and has a larger leaf area than other European hardwood trees, it is relatively more sensitive to drought and may respond to a dry summer with pre-senescent leafdrop.